The annual canvass process helps us update your household information on our electoral register.

 If the details are incorrect, they must be updated.

-Residents can respond to their household letter using one of the following methods:
+Residents can respond using one of the following methods:

-Any household that have not responded by early October will receive the traditional Canvass Form.
+Any household that have not responded to Letter B by mid-September will receive the traditional canvass form.

 Don’t lose your right to vote

 We need to be notified of any changes to ensure that you are able to vote in any elections.